 - “How long have you been in the business?”

 In some industries, you could argue that new entrants can offer the same quality of service as veterans, given how abundant information is in the digital age.
 Unfortunately, the same cannot be said when it comes to the real estate industry.
 A competent, effective, and reliable real estate industry stalwart has years or decades of experience that has given them skills and knowledge that no school could ever teach.
 Real estate is an industry that demands that you learn along the way if you want to remain competitive.
-There’s no doubt about it—-the best real estate agent will come with years of experience.
+There’s no doubt about it—-the best real estate agent will come with years of experience and reading an agents reviews is. great way to find out if they are the right agent for you.

 - “What’s your average list-price-to-sales-price ratio?”